 Some claims management companies have been taking out ads on search engines, in a bid to get people to call them up and claim through them when they’ve had a car accident – without necessarily realising it’s not their insurer – and rack up hefty costs.

-What are Google ads and how are these companies using them?
+What are search engine ads and how are these companies using them?

 Let’s say you’ve just been in an accident.
 In all the confusion and shock, you may be in a hurry to find your insurer’s contact details.
 If you haven’t got them saved, it’s likely that you’ll head straight online to look for their number.

-If you searched something like ‘Aviva car insurance number’, one of these claims management companies could pay a marketing company to place a Google ad to appear at the top of the results page.
+If you searched something like ‘Aviva car insurance number’, one of these claims management companies could pay a marketing company to place an ad to appear at the top of the results page.

 You might think you’re speaking to your insurer

 As soon as you click some of these ads, they automatically start dialling – so you won’t be able to check who you’re speaking to first.
 Although they may not say they’re your insurer, they may be vague about who they really are – calling themselves a ‘claims department’.

 Someone who'd clicked on one of these ads, expecting to speak to her insurer, told BBC's Rip Off Britain that the fallout of who they ended up speaking to turned out to be far more upsetting than the accident itself 2.